michael105/michael105.github.io/index.md

 > Ironically, at a time when computing is almost the definition of innovation, research in both software and hardware at universities and much of industry is becoming insular, ossified, and irrelevant.

 .. still true.
-Read on: [http://doc.cat-v.org/bell_labs/utah2000/utah2000.html]
+Read on: [http://doc.cat-v.org/bell_labs/utah2000/utah2000.html](http://doc.cat-v.org/bell_labs/utah2000/utah2000.html)

 Oh.
-Some further readings: (The Bell System Technical Journal (1922-1983)[https://archive.org/details/bstj-archives]
+Some further readings: [https://archive.org/details/bstj-archives](The Bell System Technical Journal 1922-1983)

 ---